 Annual Marketing Plan

 Are you following your annual marketing plan?
 Are you sticking with the marketing activities you laid out – social media posts, in-office engagement events, doctor lunches?
 Look at what you’re doing and where you are in respect to the KPIs you set for your practice.
-Look at your marketing campaigns and if you’re not hitting the KPI’s that you set, modify the actions you’re taking, provide additional training for your marketing staff, and revisit your referral sources, your internal marketing efforts and take the actions needed to improve your patient visits, your percentage of kept, and your new patient numbers.
+Look at your marketing campaigns and if you’re not hitting the KPI’s that you set, modify the actions you’re taking, provide additional training for your marketing staff, and revisit your doctor referral sources, your internal marketing efforts and take the actions needed to improve your patient visits, your percentage of kept, and your new patient numbers.

 Do you have staff members that are under producing?
 Do you have clinicians who are not meeting that 85% efficiency?
 Or, maybe you have personnel who aren’t on board with your mission for the practice.
 Stop justifying the actions of these employees.
 It’s important to confront your under producing personnel.
 Now is a great time to do a mid-year review and show your staff where they’re performing at – for the under-performers, remind them of the expectations set when they were hired, and where they are currently producing.
 It’s important to gain agreement from them that they need to be accountable for their performance.

 If they are still not on board with your vision, it may be time to make some changes.
 Remember, the pieces of the puzzle holding your practice back are not things, they are people.

 Schedule a 1 on 1 demo of MEG Academy to learn about our virtual training platform that trains PT owners and their staff to run their pt private practice among the top 10%.